-Replacing solid walls with glass is an instant way to open up spaces that might otherwise feel small or dark.
-On a smaller scale, a well-placed internal window, glass internal doors or sections of glazing within the walls of a room lacking in natural light, all have a similar effect.
+Whether you replace whole solid walls with glass for an open feel, or position a well-placed internal window, glass door or sections of glazing within a wall — all will have a similar effect.

 Using glass walls that are double glazed is also the ideal way to create an area that will have a good level of sound insulation — far more so than a standard stud wall.
 This makes glass walls the perfect choice for home offices and entertainment rooms where sound needs to be kept out or contained, respectively.